skysarwer/typed-attributes-demo/readme.txt

 This plugin was scaffolded with the `@wordpress-create-block@latest` package with the `@wordpress/create-block-interactive-template` template, and the `typescript` template variant.

-**CURRENTLY WORK IN PROGRESS**

 **The Problem:**
-Even when scaffolding blocks with the official `@wordpress/create-block` tool using the `typescript` variant (e.g., with the `interactive-template`), the primary block editing component (`edit.js`) often defaults to plain JavaScript, while `view.ts` utilizes TypeScript.
+Even when scaffolding blocks with the official `@wordpress/create-block` tool using the `typescript` variant (e.g., with the `interactive-template`), the primary block editing component (`edit.js`) and registration file (`index.js`) defaults to plain JavaScript, while `view.ts` utilizes TypeScript.
 This creates an inconsistent developer experience where type-checking is not fully leveraged for the block's core editing logic.
 Developers currently face the tedious and error-prone task of manually defining interfaces that mirror their block's `attributes` property in `block.json` and often need to manually convert `edit.js` to `edit.tsx` to apply full TypeScript.

 This leads to:
 *   Repetitive boilerplate code and fragmented type safety.